Q: How old does my child need to be to start the program?

 Q: Will my children be sailing even if the weather is bad?

 A: Children should be prepared to sail every day of their class.
 We can sail in light rain.
 We will not be on the water if there is lightning and thunder nearby.
 However once a storm has passed, we may resume sailing.
 Our instructors are trained to recognize weather conditions that are not suitable for sailing or instruction.
-On days where conditions are not appropriate to be on the water, we do have activities available in the clubhouse.
+Please note that weather plays a huge role in the sport of sailing, you need wind, but there are limits to how little or how much each boat can handle.
+On days where conditions are not appropriate to be on the water, we have lots of activities at the ready for sailors in the clubhouse.
 If we have a tornado watch or warning, we will take shelter next door at the EGR Public Library.

 Q: What should my child wear to class?